MasteriNeuron/Thyroid-Disease-Detection/README.md

 Cassandra database used for this project.

 ## Model Deployment
-The final model is deployed on Heroku using Flask framework.
+The final model is deployed on AWS using Flask framework.

 ## User Interface
 ### Single User Input Prediction User Interface